sp3p3x/bi0s_stats/README.md

 App to check live stats for [team bi0s](bi0s.in).

-Huge thanks to [Anikait](https://github.com/br34dcrumb) for helping out with the process.
+Huge thanks to [Anikait](https://github.com/br34dcrumb) for helping out with his contributions.

 ## Install